obycode/DSCAlarmSmartThings/README.md

 2. Add SmartThings hub to your home network, download app to your iPhone
 3. Obtain a Maker/Developer account for SmartThings (graph.api.smartthings.com)
 4. Assemble the Arduino Mega, ThingShield and AD2Pi.
 Power up.
 5. Download the Arduino developer environment and import the AD2SmartThings sketch as well as the required libraries, including the SmartThing (ST_Anything version) and the Timer library.
-Load the sketch to the ArduinoMega.
+Transfer the sketch to the ArduinoMega over USB.
 6. Add ArduinoMega/ThingShield to your SmartThings hub using your iPhone app
 7. Go to graph.api.smartthings.com
   1. On My Device Types, create a new device type and paste in the device type code.
 Save & Publish